 First and foremost, I am a frontend developer.
 I have extensive knowledge of HTML and CSS and keep up-to-date with emerging standards.
-I like to use CSS preprocessors such as SASS and find build tools like Webpack to be invaluable.
+I like to use CSS preprocessors such as SASS, although recently I have been enjoying using styled components.
+I find build tools like Webpack to be invaluable.
 I have published my default build system on GitHub, and consider it to be a good starting point.

 I have experience with Python, Django, and Flask - specifically integrating the frontend templates, but also adding functionality where appropriate and creating side projects in my spare time.
 I have worked with Python and Django stacks for most of my professional career.